Official websites use .mil

-Also known as "The Gulf War" or "The Persian Gulf War " it began when then Iraqi dictator, Sadam Hussein, invaded his neighboring country of Kuwait in an effort to annex this country to his.
-Hussein had accused Kuwait of overproduction of oil and also stealing oil from his Rumailia oil fields by angle drilling across the Iraqi border.
+Also known as the first Gulf War or the first Persian Gulf War, the first U.S. conflict with Iraq began shortly after then Iraqi dictator, Saddam Hussein, invaded his neighboring country of Kuwait on Aug.
+2, 1990.
+Hussein had accused Kuwait of overproduction of oil and also stealing oil from his Rumaila Oil Fields by angle drilling across the Iraqi border.